-This is a course in botanical illustration for the beginner to intermediate botanical illustrator as well as continuing students of botanical art and illustration, everyone is welcome.
+This is a course in botanical illustration for the beginner as well as continuing beginner-students of botanical art and illustration.
+All ages of beginner level are welcome.

 What The Course is About: